jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (a) a person who is designated by the Science Minister, by notice (see subsection (6)), as the analyst in charge of an approved laboratory; or
     (b) a person who works in an approved laboratory and who is authorised, by the analyst in charge of that laboratory, to act as an approved analyst, either generally or in a particular case
   - **approved health authority** means an institution approved by the Minister, with the agreement of the Minister of Health, for the purposes of section 209
-  - **approved laboratory** means a laboratory approved by the Science Minister, by notice (see subsection (6)), for the purposes of analysing blood specimens taken for the purposes of this Act
+  - **approved laboratory** means a laboratory approved by the Science Minister, by notice (see subsection (6)), for either or both of the following purposes:
+    (a) analysing blood specimens taken for the purposes of this Act:
+    (b) analysing oral fluid samples taken for the purposes of this Act
   - **approved provider** , in relation to alcohol interlock devices, means a person approved by the Director to install, maintain, or remove alcohol interlock devices
   - **approved vehicle surveillance equipment** means vehicle surveillance equipment of a kind approved by the Minister or the Minister of Police, by notice (see subsection (6))
   - **assessment centre** means an establishment or individual for the time being approved as an assessment centre for the purposes of this Act by the chief executive of the Ministry of Health